-Reform current Department of Revenue administrative procedures for auditing corporations, encourage tax settlements with a broad tax amnesty program and restore quarterly payment of taxes.
+Reform current Department of Revenue administrative procedures for auditing corporations, encourage tax settlements with a broad tax amnesty program, and restore quarterly payment of taxes.

-Equalize the Department of Revenue interest rates
+Equalizing Department of Revenue interest rates

 Equalize the current short-term interest rate on money owed by a taxpayer to the Massachusetts Department of Revenue (DOR) from a high of 4 percent compounded daily to a rate of 2 percent simple interest, which is the current rate paid by the DOR to a taxpayer when the taxpayer is due a refund or has overpaid.

-Clarify the Net-Worth Calculation
+Clarifying the Net-Worth Calculation

-Clarify current law on how the Department of Revenue determines debt or equity when auditing corporation's financial transactions to determine the net-worth tax of a corporation.
+Clarify current law on how the Massachusetts Department of Revenue determines debt or equity when auditing corporation's financial transactions to determine the net-worth tax of a corporation.

 Tax Credits for Manufacturing Skills Training

-Eliminate Contengent Fee Auditors
+Eliminating Contingent Fee Auditors